danielwegener/openwebrtc-java/README.md

 * https://github.com/danielwegener/openwebrtc/commit/7b7a38836909e165d9c5f127baf0a2f29f99f826

 Eventually I'd prefer that openwebrtc build can create a java-binding jar and platform specific native jars with all required native library dependencies bundled (depending on the current build target).

+## Dockerfile (Work in progress)

+This repo contains a `docker/Dockerfile` that builds the recent openwebrtc build from the mentioned repositories.
+You can build it with `➜ openwebrtc-java: docker build Dockerfile` (**warning:** this container becomes huge).
+The resulting container should have a working version in `/opt/openwebrtc-0.3/`.